 Landlords and estate agents have been placed under the spotlight with parliament voting on a new law that requires all tenanted properties to have a satisfactory EICR (Electrical Installation Condition report) prior to a new tenant taking occupancy from 1st July 2020 and, all existing tenancies from April 1st, 2021.

 Local authorities can impose a financial penalty of up to £30,000 for a breach of the regulations.
 Where there are multiple breaches, the local authority can impose multiple penalties.

-Despite the concern that certain standards won’t be reached with the possibility of landlords and tenants employing inexperienced or under qualified electricians to carry out the work, the Association backs the move with chief executive David Cox saying: “We are supportive of this concept and believe it will create a level playing field for all agents and landlords as well as ensuring improved safety standards for tenants.
+ARLA (The Association of Residential Lettings Agents) state that a landlord is required to obtain a copy of the Electrical Installation Condition Report from the person who conducted the inspection and supply it to each tenant within 28 days from the start of a new tenancy agreement.
+The landlord must also be able to supply the report to the local authority within 7 days, should they ask for it.
+Despite the concern that certain standards will not be reached with the possibility of landlords and tenants employing inexperienced or under qualified electricians to carry out the work, the Association backs the move with chief executive David Cox saying: “We are supportive of this concept and believe it will create a level playing field for all agents and landlords as well as ensuring improved safety standards for tenants.
 Mandating electrical testing should have a limited impact on good professional landlords and agents in the market, many of whom already voluntarily undertake these inspections.

 To breakdown and clarify the paragraphs above, we have laid out the key points below:

 - Keep a copy of the report until the next inspection and give a copy to the person undertaking the next inspection.

 Email: firstname.lastname@example.org Telephone: 01727 741993

-Twitter: KGElectricalCo1 Instagram: kgec.ltd Website: kgelectrical.co.uk
+Twitter: KGElectricalCo1 Instagram: kgelectrical_contractors Website: kgelectrical.co.uk